creating the connect

 rolling up their sleeves, the nascent thinksynq team plunged into the assignment, with the scope of work involving:

-the brief from Hutchison was simple: find a workable strategy to enter and sustain in the enterprise segment, with optimum capital expenditure.
+the brief from Hutchison was simple: find a workable business strategy to enter and sustain in the enterprise segment, with optimum capital expenditure.
 Though it was already a top mobile brand, in the B2C segment, lack of a strong data network handicapped it in the enterprise segment.

-K Krishnan went to work, by first engaging resources from the company, people with sound understanding of the telecom industry, its processes & operations.
+K Krishnan went to work, by first engaging resources from the company, internal people with sound understanding of the telecom industry, its processes & operations.
 The team then plunged into the assignment, with the scope of work involving:

-determining segment specific products required in all three categories
+product choices determining segment specific products required in all three categories

 the project was completed in six months and a comprehensive report submitted for implementation.
 It concluded with a formal meeting with key Vodafone resources from UK.

 a comprehensive report was submitted, and the project closed with a successful meeting with key Vodafone resources from the UK